lennart-kaminsky/spotify-dashboard/README.md

 - storing scroll positions and filter settings of single components
 - loading skeletons
 - responsive pages and components
-- text carousel for too long song titles in the player component (with custom hook for checking if an element has overflow)
+- text carousel for longer song titles in the player component (with custom hook for checking if an element has overflow)
 - colour modes
 - 404 page